 Bruce M. Metzger, born on February ninth, nineteen fourteen, was a prominent American theologian and biblical scholar whose career was largely defined by his tenure at Princeton Theological Seminary.
 His expertise in textual criticism and Bible translation positioned him as a leading figure in the field, influencing generations of scholars and students alike.

 Throughout his distinguished career, Metzger played a pivotal role in the development of significant biblical translations, notably chairing committees for both the Revised Standard Version and the New Revised Standard Version.
-His contributions to these projects have had a lasting impact on how the Bible is understood and interpreted in contemporary contexts.
+His contributions to the field extended beyond translation, as he also served on the boards of the American Bible Society and the United Bible Societies, further solidifying his impact on biblical scholarship.